-One of the most enjoyable aspects of immunology is the opportunity to question, to wonder; there is still so much that we do not know.
-Students remind me always to keep thinking.
+Students keep me thinking, and teaching is one of the best parts of immunology.
 I am directly involved in the hands-on technical and theoretical training of staff and students in my research group, and I am deliberate in using my laboratory as a means to foster and support the development of early career scientists, including undergraduates and high school students.
 My priority in teaching is to encourage students to think, and to think confidently, critically and independently.
-I welcome Honours and MSc students into the research team.
-In the classroom, I currently teach about dendritic cells, antigen presentation, and CD8+ T cell activation in the Level 4 Senior Honours course in Immunology.

 Outreach events -